Large Electron Model: A Universal Ground State Predictor

 \section{Results}

 We evaluate the model on interacting electrons in a two-dimensional harmonic trap across several interaction strengths, $\lambda$, and particle numbers, $N$.
-Once the model is optimized through minimizing the energy for a selected set of $\lambda$, $N$ parameters, it learns to predict the ground state wavefunction for any parameter set over the entire manifold spanned by the training set and even slightly beyond it.
+Once the model is optimized by minimizing the energy for a selected set of $\lambda$, $N$ parameters, it learns to predict the ground state wavefunction for any parameter set over the entire manifold spanned by the optimization set and even slightly beyond it.
 The ground state wavefunction is predicted instantaneously by the model, from which static and thermodynamic observables, such as the real space charge density and ground state energy, can be readily computed by Monte Carlo sampling.
-Here, we emphasize that no further training, transfer learning, or fine tuning is performed; once our foundation model is trained, it can predict many-electron ground states accurately, as we will show below.
+Here, we emphasize that no further optimization, transfer learning, or fine-tuning is performed; once our foundation model is optimized, it can predict many-electron ground states accurately, as we will show below.

 The main result of this work is demonstrating that a single unified model can accurately predict wavefunctions for Hamiltonians it never saw.
 Optimizing only on a few interaction strengths $\lambda\in \{0.0,1.0,2.0,5.0,8.0,10.0\}$, and particle numbers $N\in \{6,8,10\}$, our model is able to accurately predict the ground state wavefunction throughout the continuous range $0\leq\lambda\leq10.0$, for every integer $5\leq N\leq11$.
 To demonstrate the accuracy, we compare with high-quality variational wavefunctions that are available for small particle numbers.
-We benchmark our energies against Slater--Jastrow Backflow and Hartree--Fock in Table~\ref{tab:numericalBenchmark}.
-With only a single training run, our predicted energies (seen and unseen) not only outperform these standard quantum Monte Carlo techniques, but also produces a far more accurate ground state wavefunction, as we describe below and in detail in the supplemental material~\cite{supplementary}.
-Moreover, the predicted energies are competitive with diffusion Monte Carlo (DMC) \cite{ghosal2007incipient} across the full parameter range and surpass both DMC and FermiNet \cite{fadon2025interaction} at certain interaction strengths.
-Importantly, these excellent results are obtained without any problem-specific optimization or supervision: the model is trained purely by unsupervised energy minimization and learns to predict ground states accurately and consistently across interaction strengths and particle numbers.
+We benchmark our energies against gold-standard Diffusion Monte Carlo (DMC) \cite{ghosal2007incipient} and FermiNet-based NN-VMC \cite{fadon2025interaction} for the quantum dot in Table~\ref{tab:benchmarked-energies}.